The Internet's Pumpkin Growing Authority

 Pumpkin Vine Care and Maintenance

-The pumpkin vine is the umbilical cord for the pumpkin plant and fruit.
+The pumpkin vine is the umbilical cord of the pumpkin plant and fruit.
 This "life line" carries the water and nutrients your plant needs to grow and thrive, and most importantly, bear fruit in mammoth proportions.
 Described below, is the information you need to care for and nurture pumpkin vines to produce bigger, better pumpkins!

 Runners and Side Shoots